 A child in a kindergarten

-Kindergarten provides a shared environment where children can interact with each other and develop social skills.
-It encourages the child to learn actively, to be independent and to adapt to new situations.
-In pre-schools, the child receives a structured programme focused on developing different aspects of their personality.
-This may include cognitive skills, physical activity, social interactions and emotional development.
-Professional childcare providers have the experience and knowledge to create a supportive educational environment where the child can reach their potential and learn as a group.
-It is worth bearing in mind that a child will not have an individualised approach when choosing a pre-school.
+In preschool, a child receives a structured program that focuses on developing different aspects of his or her personality.
+This may include cognitive skills, physical activity, social interactions, and emotional development.
+Professional educators have the experience and knowledge to create a favorable educational environment where a child can reach his or her potential and learn in a group.
+It should be borne in mind that when choosing a preschool, a child will not have an individual approach.

 Contact the Dream Nanny Agency